 PaaS or Platform as a Service is a cloud computing service model that provides a ready to use development environment over the Internet, in which developers can develop, manage, distribute and test their software applications.
 More details about PaaS or Platform as a Service.

 The Private Cloud is a cloud computing deployment model in which the computing resources and environment are of exclusive use by an organization.
 A Private Cloud is comparable to owning a data center in a company, but with the benefits of delegating its management and scaling on demand thanks to virtualization.
+More details about the private cloud and its advantages.

 The Public Cloud is a cloud computing deployment model in which an ISP offers computing resources over the Internet within an infrastructure which is shared among several organizations, based on a pay per use model.
+More details about the Public Cloud.

 The PUE ratio (Power Usage Effectiveness) is used for measuring data centers’ energy efficiency.
 The PUE is the value derived from dividing the total amount of energy used by a data center facility by the energy delivered to the data center’s computing equipment.
 More details about the PUE ratio.